wisemuffin/nsw_doe_data_case_study/README.md

 Simply create your sql transformations as views or tables or just simple queries in the **./modelling/** folder.

-Simply run `task duck` to get into the duckdb cli and then run your sql.
-Then you can execute sql via:
+Simply run `task duck` to get into the duckdb cli and then run your sql via:

 ```duckdb cli
 .read modelling/example_model.sql